AricChong12/matrix-rain/README.md

 # Rain Protocol

-## Design and Crafted in purpose of chilling and relaxation for developers or any working professionals who are under stres and deadline ✨🔥
+Design and Crafted in purpose of chilling and relaxation for developers or any working professionals who are under stress and deadlines ✨🔥

 ## Sample Run